 There are certain characteristics that set Swedish design apart.
-One is environmentally friendly production, which has a long tradition in Sweden.
-Transparency is another, for products as well as production – it’s often easy to see how a product is made and of what material, and producers are open about the production process.
+One is a long tradition of environmentally friendly production.
+Another is transparency, for products as well as production – it’s often easy to see how a product is made and of what material, and producers are open about the production process.

 10 pioneers in the Swedish design field: